harvard-lil/tec-sync/README.md

 The other variables listed in .env.sample are optional, and used to change the default behavior of the script:

+* `CRAWL_MONTHS=6`: how many months of the source calendar to crawl.
 * `GOOGLE_CREDENTIALS_FILE=google_auth.json`: path to Google credentials file.
 * `CRAWL_DELAY_SECONDS=5`: time to sleep between requests to source Wordpress calendar.
-* `CACHE_MINUTES=1440`: how long to cache responses locally before hitting Wordpress site again.
+* `CACHE_MINUTES=0`: how long to cache responses locally in `shelf.db` before hitting Wordpress site again.
-   Set to 0 to avoid creating a shelf.db.
-* `CRAWL_MONTHS=6`: how many months of the source calendar to crawl.
+   Useful mostly for development.
 * `EXTENDED_PROPERTY=tecId`: key used to store The Event Calendar's event IDs in the Google events' extendedProperty field.